acorn-io/acorn-oss-workshop/steps/ops.md

 ![Application logs](./images/ops/app-logs.png)

-It also allows to get the logs of a single container as illustrated with the following command which get the logs of the *voteui* container (which fullname is *vote.voteui-8689cb8f88-4n2h7* as shown in the list of containers above):
+It also allows to get the logs of a single container as illustrated with the following command which get the logs of the *voteui* container (which fullname can be retrieved from the list of containers):

 ```
 acorn logs vote.voteui-8689cb8f88-4n2h7